 Addressing Workforce Gaps

-Nationwide network bridges shortages, with 24/7 tech support and models for inpatient/outpatient/correctional settings.
+Nationwide network bridges shortages, with 24/7 tech support and models for inpatient/outpatient/correctional settings, mirroring the breadth of FasPsych partner organizations across healthcare settings.
 A community clinic stabilized its program, achieving full coverage without locum disruptions.

 Equity-Focused Care